tk3369/LoggingFacilities.jl/README.md

 1. Prepend current timestamp to `message` or add it to `kwargs`
 2. Format the log as a single line by moving all `kwargs` into `message`
-3. Format the log record as a JSON string in `message` field
+3. Format the complete log record as a JSON string in `message` field
 4. etc.

 ## Common Transformer Loggers